michaelwknott/michaelwknott.github.io/content/esd-project-07.md

             console.print(table)
             return table

+### Extending the Service Layer

+It is now straightforward to extend the service layer for additional presentation layers.
+For example, if I wanted to create API endpoints, I could create an `APIService` class that implements the required functionality for the API.
+The `APIService` class would be initialised with an instance of `WorkoutService` and would define the required methods for the API.
+The `WorkoutService` class would remain unchanged.

+### Next Steps

 The service layer now has the required functionality to meet my first use case.
-The next step is to create a presentation layer that accepts user input and communicates with the service layer to create  the required output.
+The next step is to create a CLI presentation layer that accepts user input and communicates with `CLIService` to create the required output.

-### The Complete `WorkoutService` Implementation
+### The Complete `WorkoutService` Implementations

-For completeness I've included the full implementation below.
+For completeness I've included the full implementation of `WorkoutService` below.

     :::python
-    from datetime import datetime

-    from rich.console import Console
-    from rich.table import Table
+    # service.py

     from esd.adapters.repository import AbstractRepository
     from esd.domain.athlete import FitnessProfile